 We want to make sure that the goods we sell have been produced in an ethical, safe and climate-conscious manner.
 We recognize our responsibility to strive for the highest standards regarding the health and safety of workers, product safety and environmental protection across our supply chain.

 Advancing the Wellbeing of People in Our Supply Chain

 Due to the size and variety of our product range, Zalando Private Labels does not own any of the factories in our supply chain; instead we collaborate with sourcing partners and agents with years of technical expertise in their respective areas.
-We currently work with 131 sourcing partners and 212 factories in 15 countries across China (46%), Southeast Asia (5%), South Asia (34%) and Europe (14%), and aim to collaborate with business partners who share our vision of having a net-positive impact on people and the planet.
+We currently work with 126 sourcing partners and 195 factories in 16 countries, and aim to collaborate with business partners who share our vision of having a net-positive impact on people and the planet.

 In order to produce for Zalando, our sourcing partners must agree to our Group Code of Conduct, which sets the minimum standards with which we expect all our business partners and their subcontractors to comply.
 This includes topics such as minimum wage, freedom of association and the absence of forced labor, child labor and discrimination.
 It’s based on the principles of the Universal Declaration of Human Rights (UDHR) and the Conventions of the International Labor Organization (ILO).

 Factories must meet all ethical requirements before orders can be placed.
 Factories that we work with are required to provide a new audit report every twelve months and show they are meeting our minimum ethical standards.
 If critical issues are identified in the audits, we work with our sourcing partners to solve the problem and require a new audit to be submitted within seven months.
 If a factory does not comply we discontinue our business relationship.